bkota0404/523FinalProject/README.md

 	b.
 Click Add shortcut to Drive.<br/>
 	c.
 Select 'My Drive'.<br/>
 	d.
 Click Add shortcut.<br/>
+	e.
+Update the variable containing the file path.
+F.E: if the shortcut has been added to the path ‘/content/MyDrive’, variable(f.e: ‘filepath') must be assigned the value ‘/content/MyDrive/Data/’.
+Details of variable are provided under each file below

 Note: The shared drive needs to be added as a shortcut to the 'My Drive' folder, otherwise the files will not be able to run.